 How do I know if my RAM is faulty in Windows 11?

 There are some signs that tell a RAM is faulty.
 The first sign is decreasing performance.
-Your computer will find it difficult to run applications.
+Your computer will have difficulty running applications.
 You will also experience frequent Blue Screen of Death errors on your computer.
 There are many causes of BSOD errors.
-Hence, if you experience frequent BSOD errors, you cannot jump to the conclusion that your RAM is faulty.
+Hence, if you experience frequent BSOD errors, you cannot conclude that your RAM is faulty.
 Use the Windows Memory Diagnostic tool to check the health of your RAM.

 Posts about processes using high resources: